 Shares of China EV maker Xpeng set to open up 1.8% in Hong Kong debut

-July 7 (Reuters) - Shares of Chinese electric vehicle (EV) maker Xpeng Inc (9868.HK) are set to open up 1.8% from their initial public offering (IPO) price in the company's dual primary listing debut in Hong Kong on Wednesday.
+(Reuters) - Shares of Chinese electric vehicle (EV) maker Xpeng Inc are set to open up 1.8% from their initial public offering (IPO) price in the company’s dual primary listing debut in Hong Kong on Wednesday.

 The stock is set to open at HK$168 per share, versus the IPO price of HK$165.
-The percentage jump would compare with a 1.1% fall in the benchmark Hang Seng Index (.HSI) and 1.2% decline in the Hang Seng China Enterprises Index (.HSCE).
+The percentage jump would compare with a 1.1% fall in the benchmark Hang Seng Index and 1.2% decline in the Hang Seng China Enterprises Index.

 Xpeng’s New York-listed American Depository Shares (ADS) were up 0.7% late on Tuesday at $44.05 each.
 One ADS is equivalent to two Hong Kong shares.